-Depending on the size and colour you choose, you’ll be able to pick up the Smith Optics Scope ski goggles for as little as $50.
+Depending on the size and color you choose, you’ll be able to pick up the Smith Frontier ski goggles for as little as $50.

 Their kit has always been comfortable, durable and reasonably priced.
 And, the Scope goggles are no different.

 The Scope ski goggles come with an Airflow ventilation system, which means sweat can dry quickly, so your vision isn’t impaired.

 And, that’s important.
 Because when you sweat, it starts to create fog on the inside of the lens.
 So, the Airflow ventilation system is a fog buster too.